SleepAPI/SleepAPI/backend/README.md

 ## Database

 Sleep API uses MySQL as the database.
 We provide you with a Docker compose file to setup the necessary container and initial schema.
+If you want to change any Docker settings, you need to modify the `compose.yml` file - they are not picked up from the `.env` file described above.

 Note: If `docker compose` does not work on your system follow instructions [here](https://docs.docker.com/compose/install/).
 If you're developing on Windows with WSL, you may need [these instructions](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers) as well.